manoharnaga/greddit_v1/frontend/README.md

 ## Claims
 - **After Login user is Redirected to Home Page Not Profile Page**
+- Remember Me option won't work(but still the user won't be asked to login again)
 - All fields are required in registration/login - Empty fields are not allowed
 - username is used to identify users in 'Followers/Following'
 - both Followers/Following won't be shown at once - only one of two will be displayed
 - SubGredditMod -- Moderator of MySubgredditsPage
 - Aka Subgreddits - All Subgreddits
 - we store upvotes as list of id's/usernames of users who upvoted/downvoted
+- tags are also shown for a subgreddit in mysubgreddiits page

 - upvotes - downvotes - invert